WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-23-Legacy-Software.md

 ---
-title: "To convert your existing software product/item be part/whole of medical devices"
+title: "To convert an existing software product/item be part/whole of medical devices"
 categories:
   - General QMS
 tags: